vijaya-rathod/File-Management-System/README.md

                 shutil.move(file, new_dir)
                 print(file, "moved to", new_dir)
  ```
  The time complexity of this function is O(n), where n is the number of files in the current directory.
-The function first creates a new directory, which takes a constant amount of time, regardless of the number of files in the directory.
-Next, the function obtains a list of all files in the current directory using 'os.listdir()'.
+The function first creates a new directory and obtains a list of all files in the current directory using 'os.listdir()'.
 This operation takes O(n) time, where n is the number of files in the directory.
 Then, the function iterates over each file in the directory and checks if it is a file and ends with ".txt".
-This operation takes a constant amount of time for each file, so the total time complexity for this part of the function is O(n).
-Finally, for each file that meets the criteria, the function moves it to the new directory using `shutil.move()`.
-This operation also takes a constant amount of time for each file, so the total time complexity for this part of the function is also O(n).
-Therefore, the overall time complexity of the function is O(n)
+Finally, for each file that meets the criteria, the function moves it to the new directory using 'shutil.move()'.The overall time complexity of the function is O(n)

  ## Search files